-Update: These offers for The Business Platinum® Card from American Express and the Platinum Delta SkyMiles® Business Credit Card from American Express have expired.
+Update: These offers for The Business Platinum® Card from American Express OPEN and the Platinum Delta SkyMiles® Business Credit Card from American Express have expired.
 Learn more about the current offers here.

 At the moment we’re seeing the two best publicly available welcome bonuses we’ve ever seen on two American Express small business cards:

 Annual fee: $595

 Welcome bonus: 50,000 Membership Rewards points after spending $10,000 within three months, plus an additional 50,000 points after spending an additional $15,000 within three months

 Annual fee: $195

 welcome bonus: 70,000 Delta SkyMiles after spending $5,000 within three months, plus 10,000 bonus Medallion Qualifying Miles, plus a $100 Delta statement credit

 With that in mind, I figured I’d look at which of these offers is more compelling, across a variety of factors:

 I figured I’d compare these offers based on a few factors: the welcome bonuses, the urgency with which to apply for the cards, and the long term perks and value proposition of the cards.

 The Amex Business Platinum Card is offering 50,000 Membership Rewards points after spending $10,000 within three months, or a total of 100,000 Membership Rewards points after spending $25,000 within three months.
 These points can essentially be used for two cents each towards the cost of airfare, meaning 50,000 points are worth ~$1,000, while 100,000 points are worth ~$2,000.